debin168/facenet/README.md

 ## Performance
 The accuracy on LFW for the model [20170512-110547](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk) is 0.992+-0.003.
 A description of how to run the test can be found on the page [Validate on LFW](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw).

+## Docker
+To use docker, you need to do following steps,

+### Step_01:
+Install [docker](https://www.docker.com/) Non-GPU user or [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) for GPU and Linux.

+### Step_02:
+Git clone this project to your local compouter, dirctory /home/<your user name>/FaceRecognition/.
+Create a folder for datasets, directory /home/<your user name>/FaceRecognition/datasets.
+Create a folder for downloaded models, directory /home/<your user name>/FaceRecognition/models.

+### Step_03:
+Open the docker-compose.yml file,

+> * change the "- /home/yunlong/FaceRecognition/datasets:/app/datasets" to "- /home/<your user name>/FaceRecognition/datasets:/app/datasets"
+* change the "- /home/yunlong/FaceRecognition/models:/app/datasets" to "- /home/<your user name>/FaceRecognition/models:/app/datasets"

+### Step_04:

+> * Linux User: open terminal, type "xhost +local:docker"

+### Step_05:
+Go to the root directory of your facenet project, e.g.: cd /home/<your user name>/FaceRecognition/facenet/

+### Step_06:
+type "docker-compose up"